-Jacob Vaark climbed three wide steps, then retraced them to stand back from the house and appraise it.
+Jacob Vaark climbed three brick steps, then retraced them to stand back from the house and appraise it.
 Two wide windows, at least two dozen panes in each, flanked the door.
-Five more windows above on a wide second story resting on six pillars.
+Five more windows above on a broad second story resting on six pillars.
 He had never seen a house like it.
-The wealthiest men he knew built in wood, not brick, riven clapboards and no need for the grand pillars suitable for a House of Parliament.
+The wealthiest men he knew built in wood, not brick, riven clapboards with no need for grand pillars suitable for a House of Parliament.